Everything we do flows through the Paul Robeson Institute for Positive Self-Development.

 Closing in brotherhood, every week.

-Recognizing that parents are vital to the development of young men, PRI also embraces parents — facilitating problem-solving sessions between parents and sons during Saturday sessions and during the week through home visits.
+Recognizing that parents are vital to the development of young men, PRI embraces parents and encourages their participation.
+Parents come to trust the program's commitment to their sons and rely on PRI volunteers — always working in pairs — who facilitate problem-solving sessions between parents and sons during Saturday sessions and during the week through home visits.

 PRI members are comprised of three distinct groups, each assigned two leader-mentors under the direction of two program Co-Directors.
 Through open enrollment, the Institute welcomes young men of color ages 7–19, primarily from the Boston Public Schools and Greater Boston.